British birds of prey

-You’ll probably be able to identify a red kite fairly easy as it’s an elegant, graceful bird with reddish-brown body and deeply forked tail.
-They are most common in central England and Scotland and they have a shrill call a bit like a whistle or child’s high pitched yell.
+You’ll probably be able to identify a red kite fairly easy as it’s an elegant, graceful bird with a reddish-brown body and deeply forked tail.
+They are most common in central England and Scotland and they have a shrill call, a bit like a whistle or child’s high pitched yell.

 You’ll be very lucky if you spot an eagle and they are mainly found in remote parts of Scotland and the Scottish isles, although you may be fortunate enough to spot one in Cumbria and they’re easy to identify, mainly because of their vast size.